Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

 Because we need to export the geckodriver source code to the old GitHub repository when we release, we first need to publish these crates if they have had any changes in the interim since the last release.
-If they have receieved no changes, you can skip them:
+If they have received no changes, you can skip them:

   - `testing/mozbase/rust/mozprofile`
   - `testing/mozbase/rust/mozrunner`